Nancy Allen

 Biography

 After graduating magna cum laude with a Bachelor of Science degree from Vanderbilt University, Ms. Allen attended The Peabody Conservatory of Music in Baltimore, MD where she studied with Ruth Drucker, Dr. Thomas Houser and Gordon Hawkins.
-She received a Bachelor’s and a Master’s degree from the conservatory in voice performance and taught voice there before moving to Nashville.
-In addition to her classical voice training, Ms. Allen has worked on musical theatre and commercial techniques and styles with Marjorie Halbert, Chris Beatty, and Jeanie LoVetri.
+She received a bachelor’s and a master’s degree from the conservatory in voice performance and taught voice there before moving to Nashville.